AIT-IES/FMITerminalBlock/doc/user/usage.md

 **fmu.name**: The actual name of the FMU as defined in the model description.
 Usually, the name is specified during the export procedure.
 Future versions may directly query the name from the model description file.

 **app.lookAheadTime**: The size of the lookahead horizon in seconds.
-If no event is triggered by the model until the lookAheadTime is reached, an event which outputs the current outputs of the model will be triggered by FMITerminalBlock.
+In general, FMITerminalBlock executes the model until the *app.lookAheadTime* is reached.
+Nevertheless, the exact behavior of FMITerminalBlock depends on the configured simulation mode.
+See the [Simulation Method](#simulation-method-specific-parameters) section for more details.

 ## Network Channel Parameters
 The network connections of FMITerminalBlock are organized into input and output channels.
 Each channel connects to a certain destination and uses a certain protocol.
 For instance, the first channel may connect to one PLC using UDP and the second channel may connect to another PLC using TCP.
 Each channel contains a nonempty list of model variables which should be sent or received.
 A model variable within a channel is also called (network-) port.
 Each channel and each port within a channel is configured by an index starting from zero.
 In the following, *-nr-* refers to the index number used in the configuration.
 FMITerminalBlock determines the number of channels and ports by assuming consecutive index numbers.
 Whenever a gap in the numbering is encountered, following indexes will be ignored.